sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 9.)
-Drag and drop "upload" folder, rename "upload" folder to "osTicket".
+Within the zip file "osTicket-v1.15.8", drag and drop the "upload" folder into "wwwroot", and then rename "upload" folder to "osTicket".

+  (Then, stop & start the server.)

 <p>
 </p>
 <p>